x246246/lovely/js.md

 <div id="text"></div>

 <script>
-document.getElementById("text").innerHTML = "Text added by JavaScript code";
+document.getElementById("text").innerHTML = "This is a Text added by JavaScript code";
 </script>